How to deploy NG Firewall in Microsoft Azure

 WAN (10.2.0.0/24)

-Select the primary WAN subnet you created in step 2.
+Select the primary WAN subnet you created in the previous step.

 Public IP